 Rita, thank you for your excellent customer service.
 Thanks to you I will certainly shop at Myer again.
 Oh, by the way, you might like to let your fellow worker know that it’s stupid customers like me who pay her wage.

 (And no, I won’t tell you what it is I wanted to buy Pauline.
 I don’t want to spoil the surprise if I manage to find it for another occasion.)

 Maybe the dismissive shop assistant should have read Seth Godin’s post, What’s the point of this interaction?
-Maybe then she would have realised what a bad job of marketing she was doing for her bosses.If you enjoyed this post please use the buttons above to share.
+Maybe then she would have realised what a bad job of marketing she was doing for her bosses.Do you think some of your friends would enjoy reading OK … so I'm an idiot ….?
+Please use the buttons below to share the post.
+Thanks. 🙂